MicrosoftDocs/security/zero-trust/deploy/overview.md

 ### Your role

-Follow this table for the best documentation sets for your role in your organization.
+Follow this table for the best documentation sets for the roles in your organization.

 | Role | Documentation set | Helps you... |
 | --- | --- | --- |